-In addition to the Facility, three (3) regulation, Junior Varsity, grass, athletic fields (baseball, softball, and soccer), two (2) throwing circles (shot put and discus), and 110 parking spaces (90 for student use and 20 for daytime use of the Facility) will be located on the Site.
+In addition to the Facility, three (3) regulation Junior Varsity athletic fields (baseball, softball, and soccer), two (2) throwing circles (shot put and discus), and 110 parking spaces (90 for student use and 20 for daytime use of the Facility) will be located on the Site.
 The fields and parking lot will be constructed by the Town as a separate project.
 The Facility will be a maximum of 1-1/2 sheets of ice to minimize building lot coverage and will be sited so as to accommodate all of these programmatic needs.
 It is acceptable for the fields to overlap in order to fit them on site and to orient them to take into consideration the sun and other natural elements.
-Belmont sports teams are members of the Middlesex League and as such these fields shall be sufficient for both home and tournament games.
+These athletic facilities shall meet the National Federation of High School dimensional requirements for both home and tournament games.